Superlek Kiatmuu9: ONE Championship

+ONE Muay Thai Flyweight Grand Prix

 Superlek was scheduled to face former Shoot boxing and RISE champion Taiki Naito in the ONE Muay Thai Flyweight Grand Prix quarterfinal at ONE 157 on 20 May 2022.
 He won by unanimous decision.

 Superlek faced Walter Goncalves in the quarterfinals of the ONE Muay Thai Flyweight Grand Prix at ONE on Prime Video 1 on 27 August 2022.
 He won after knocking out Goncalves with an elbow in the first round.

-Superlek was scheduled to face Panpayak Jitmuangnon in the ONE Flyweight Muay Thai World Grand Prix Tournament final bout on October 22, 2022, at ONE on Prime Video 3.
+Superlek was scheduled to face Panpayak Jitmuangnon in the ONE Flyweight Muay Thai World Grand Prix Tournament final bout on 22 October 2022, at ONE on Prime Video 3.
 However, Superlek withdrawn from the event due to training injuries.
-The pair was rescheduled to meet at ONE 164 on December 3, 2022.
+The pair was rescheduled to meet at ONE 164 on 3 December 2022.
 At weigh-ins, the pair failed to make weight in the flyweight division and disqualified from the tournament, agreed to compete in the 138 lbs catchweight.
 He won the fight by split decision.

+ONE Flyweight Kickboxing World Champion

-The rematch between Superlek and Ilias Ennahachi was scheduled on January 14, 2022, at ONE on Prime Video 6.
-However, Ennahachi pulled out due to his inability to make the flyweight limit of 135 pounds while hydrated, he decided to vacated the title.
-Therefore Superlek instead faced Daniel Puertas for the vacant championship.
+The rematch between Superlek and Ilias Ennahachi was scheduled on 14 January 2022, at ONE on Prime Video 6.
+However, Ennahachi pulled out due to his inability to make the flyweight limit of 135 pounds while hydrated, and he vacated the title.
+Therefore, Superlek instead faced Daniel Puertas for the vacant championship.
 He won the fight via unanimous decision, which earned him the title.

-Superlek is scheduled to make his first ONE Flyweight Kickboxing World Championship against the ONE Flyweight Muay Thai World champion Rodtang Jitmuangnon at ONE Fight Night 8 on March 25, 2023.
+Superlek was scheduled to make his first ONE Flyweight Kickboxing World Championship against the ONE Flyweight Muay Thai World champion Rodtang Jitmuangnon at ONE Fight Night 8 on 25 March 2023.
+However, Rodtang withdraw from the bout due to injury and was replaced by Danial Williams.
+He won the bout via knockout in the third round.

+Superlek faced the two-division WBC Muaythai champion Nabil Anane at ONE Friday Fights 22 on 23 June 2023.
+He won the bout in the first round, defeating Anane via body punch KO.

+Superlek faced Tagir Khalilov in the main event of ONE Fight Night 12 on 15 July 2023.
+At the weigh-ins, Superlek missed weight, weighing in at 135.25 lbs, 0.25 pounds over the limit.
+The bout proceeded at catchweight with Superlek being fined a portion of his purse, which went to Tagir Khalilov.
+He won the fight by second-round technical knockout.